-(a) Before class: As concerns the readings, you will need to have read and "digested" them, so you can come to class ready to discuss them.
-Pre-class preparation is even more important for the case discussion.
+(a) Before class: When the upcoming class session focuses on the readings, you will need to have read and "digested" them, so you come to class ready to discuss them.
+Pre-class preparation is even more important when the class session focuses on a case.
 You need to prepare a "Case Note"-a written summary of your analysis-of each case we discuss in the course (except the cases on which you are doing a team Consulting Report).
 These Case Notes should be posted to (not pasted into) the Assignment page on Blackboard before the beginning of the relevant class session.
 (Late submissions will not be counted toward the grade.)
 Point form is appropriate.
 Please post them as MS-Word documents, using the Case Notes Template in this Syllabus's Appendix.